 Note: This page is intended for court personnel, lawyers and judges regarding court-ordered mental health evaluations.
-If you are an individual looking for resources to meet your court-ordered evaluation, please call us at 314-773-1399.

 Year after year, we noticed that our HelpLine received a significant number of calls from people who had been court-ordered to undergo a mental health evaluation.
 The orders - often generically called “psych eval” – typically did not contain clear-cut instructions.
 Often, the defendant did not have a clear understanding about the type of evaluation or testing being ordered, or what type of mental health professional’s report would be accepted by the court.
 Sometimes, it was not clear what the mental health professional should focus on.
 Our staff also observed the overall dire shortage of psychiatrists and other mental health professionals willing to conduct court-mandated evaluations, which results in unrealistic turn-around times to present the findings to the court.